northeastern-rc/rc-public-documentation/docs/source/connectingtocluster/mac.md

 1. On a Mac, open the Terminal application and type `cd ~/.ssh`.
 This moves you to the ssh folder on your local computer.
 1. Type `ssh-keygen -t rsa` to generate two files, `id_rsa` and `id_rsa.pub`.
 1. Press `Enter` on all the prompts (do not generate a passphrase).
-1. Type `ssh-copy-id -i ~/.ssh/id_rsa.pub <yourusername>@login.discovery.neu.edu` to copy `id_rsa.pub` to your `/home/.ssh` folder on Discovery.
+1. Type `ssh-copy-id -i ~/.ssh/id_rsa.pub <yourusername>@login.explorer.northeastern.edu` to copy `id_rsa.pub` to your `/home/.ssh` folder on Explorer.
 You can enter your NU password if prompted.
 This copies the token from `id_rsa.pub` file to the `authorized_keys` file, which will either be generated or appended if it already exists.
-1. Connect to Discovery via `ssh <yourusername>@login.discovery.neu.edu`.
+1. Connect to Explorer via `ssh <yourusername>@login.explorer.northeastern.edu`.
 You should now be connected without having to enter your password.

 **Now on the cluster,**